 Frequent vomiting can have detrimental effects on various aspects of the body.
 One of the immediate concerns is the loss of vital nutrients and electrolytes that are expelled along with the stomach contents.
 This can lead to dehydration, electrolyte imbalances, and deficiencies in essential vitamins and minerals.
 Over time, these deficiencies can impact the overall functioning of the body, affecting vital organs, the immune system, and even bone health.

-See also How many calories are in a packet of ketchup
+See also How many calories are in a tin of beans

 Moreover, the repetitive action of regurgitating can cause damage to the delicate tissues in the throat and esophagus.
 The corrosive gastric acid present in the vomit can erode the lining of these structures, leading to inflammation, ulcers, and in severe cases, may even increase the risk of developing esophageal cancer.
 The strain placed on the stomach muscles during vomiting can also result in weakened abdominal muscles and potential hernias.